 Variations in vulnerability across the planning area depend upon multiple variables.
+For example, with just 4 state-regulated dams and 13 NID high hazard dams, conclusion can be drawn that many of the high hazard dams in the county are un-regulated, and may not be inspected/maintained appropriately.
 Nonetheless, Dent County school districts and special districts do not have assets located in dam breach inundation areas.